 No Knick Knacks Allowed

-The main reason I have outlawed knick knacks from my home is because I hate cleaning them.
+The main reason I have outlawed knick-knacks from my home is that I hate cleaning them.
 My house seems to attract dust like a fly to poop.
 (Pardon the expression).
 If I had decorative items on shelves or tables, I would literally be dusting every day.
 (Instead of my usual once per

-Another reason I do not allow knick knacks in my home is because they are easy to break.
+Another reason I do not allow knick-knacks in my home is that they are easy to break.
 I have three active boys (who frequently have friends over), as well as a boisterous husband.
 Plus, I am a very clumsy person.
 Things get broken in my house all of the time.
 I simply do not like to stress over keeping my stuff “safe”.
 As such, I choose not to own any tchotchkes or decorative trinkets.